import pandas as pd

 With just nine unique values, race

 A good place to start when writing a loop is to pick one item from the list and make the code work for that item.
-Let’s go with race
+Let’s start with race

 for race